The Average 401(k) Balance by Age

 Profit and prosper with the best of expert advice - straight to your e-mail.

-“These average balances can give people an idea of where they might be, given their age,” said Kelly LaVigne, VP of advanced markets and solutions at Allianz Life Insurance Company of North America.
+“These average balances can give people an idea of where they might be, given their age,” said Kelly LaVigne, vice president and head of annuity and advanced markets at Allianz Life Insurance Company of North America.

-The danger of the average balance, though, is that it doesn’t really explain retirement readiness.
+The weakness of doing an average balance analysis is that it doesn’t really explain retirement readiness.

 “This information tells us what the average American has saved,” said LaVigne.
 “But personal finances are, well, personal.
 Your financial picture may look much different than the average American.”